 As a first-time homebuyer when you take the first step on the property ladder, you are bound to be uncertain about several aspects of owning a home.
-Making mistakes when you are making what will probably be one of the biggest purchasing decisions of your life could prove costly.
+Making these mistakes, warns Dawson Property Management experts when you are making what will probably be one of the biggest purchasing decisions of your life, could prove costly.

 The problem with making these mistakes is that you could end up trapped in a deal or a property that is not right for you or will cost you dearly to get out of the situation.

 One of the smartest moves you can make when considering buying a home is to understand the importance of independent building inspections to know exactly what state your potential new home is in and what it is really worth.

 This is just one of the steps you can take to help avoid the typical traps a first-time homebuyer can fall into without a bit of knowledge to help them navigate issues that could prove costly.

 Here is a look at some of the classic traps that easily snare you when you buy a home for the first time.